Meet Our Board

 Carol joined the HVEF Board in 1998 and served as the Board’s president for five years from 2001- 2006.
 As a board member, she created and chaired the Book Lover’s Luncheon which began in 2006 and has been an annual event ever since.
 She also created and chaired a High School Trivia Night for four years, which the board sponsored with Central High School.

 In 2002, Carol founded the Central New Jersey Education Foundation Partnership, and in 2009 was involved in extending this organization to cover the entire state.
 She served as the first president of the New Jersey Education Foundation Partnership until 2011.
 In 2006, Carol received the HVEF E-Squared Award that was given annually to an individual who has made significant contributions to the Hopewell Valley Regional School District.

-Carol has been an assessment specialist at Educational Testing Service from 1979 until her retirement in 2019.
+Carol had been an assessment specialist at Educational Testing Service from 1979 until her retirement in 2019.
 During all but her last 5 years at ETS, she worked on the SAT and other College Board tests.
 In 2010, Carol received ETS’ highest Assessment Development Award for her work on the PSAT/NMSQT and SAT tests.
-For the past five years at ETS, Carol worked on the SSAT tests and was the coordinator for the SSAT testing program.
+For her last five years at ETS, Carol worked on the SSAT tests and was the coordinator for the SSAT testing program.
 From the spring of 2019 until the fall of 2020, Carol worked at the Enrollment Management Association (owners of the SSAT tests) helping this organization transition from having the SSAT developed at ETS to developing the SSAT tests in house.

 Kathy joined HVEF in 2018.
 Prior to joining she worked on the foundation's Book Lover's Luncheon since 2012 and also helped out with the Above and Beyond Gala starting in 2017, As a current board member she continues to take an active role on both of these committees.